Thomas Sinito: Involvement in the Zagaria drug trafficking network

 The massive drug ring operation created by the merger of the smaller drug rings in the 1970s continued to operate and generate profit for the mob.
 It operated until the FBI arrested and got convictions to imprison the drug kingpins running it.
 Cocaine, marijuana, repackaged illegally obtained prescription drugs, hashish, LSD, PCP and heroin were sold through Zagaria's ring.
 Drug mules made regular deliveries of raw drugs to safe stash houses in Cleveland.
 The raw drugs would then be processed for street sales.

 Zagaria recruited new street level workers to keep the drug operation running, money counting, distribution, mules, processing raw drugs for sale and selling the drugs.
 Some of these new recruits, Keith Ritson and Greene's cousin, Kevin McTaggart, were former members of the Celtic Club.
 The Gallo, Sinito and Zagaria drug operation flourished, a triumph for all of its managers.
 The Zagaria, Gallo and Sinito drug ring accounted for 40% of illegal drug sales in Cuyahoga County.
 The drug ring's activities drew the attention of the FBI and it began a two-year investigation of the drug ring's activities.

 After becoming the focus of an FBI investigation codenamed "Operation Busmark", Carmen Zagaria was convicted in state court of selling drugs, and sentenced to 10 to 30 years in prison.
 He became a fugitive while out on bail, but gave himself up to the FBI at Holy Cross Cemetery on September 23, 1982.
 Facing the original conviction and sentence, additional federal drug charges, weapons charges, and potential indictments against his family members, Zagaria became a government witness and admitted to leading a drug enterprise and over 19 murders committed by the network.

 With his near photographic memory, Zagaria's testimony would prove incriminating and quite damaging to his former crime associates.
-He would go on to testify against Sinito, Angelo Lonardo, Hans Graewe, Joseph C. Gallo and Kevin McTaggart for vast narcotics dealings and the 19 murders.
+He would go on to testify against Sinito, Angelo Lonardo, Joseph C. Gallo and Kevin McTaggart for vast narcotics dealings and the 19 murders.